Overview.

 Day 1: Transfer to Lake Mburo National Park with a stopover at the equator

-Begin the safari with a pick-up from any point agreed on and the safari guide driver will take you through a very important briefing.
-Begin the journey to lake Mburo national park the nearest national park to the capital city of Uganda that is Kampala.
+Begin the safari with a pick-up from any point agreed on.
+Here, the safari guide driver will take you through a very important briefing.
+Start with Lake Mburo National Park the nearest national park to the capital city of Uganda that is Kampala.
 This park is known to have elands, impalas and zebras.
 While on the way, have a stopover at the Uganda equator for great photographic moments, buy some souvenirs and snacks.
 Proceed and find your way to the lodge which will be the end of your first day.

 Day 2: Game drive and boat cruise

-This day’s activities range from game drive and boat cruise in this great national park and each will take about 2 to 3 hours.
-There is a lot to encounter during the morning game drive and afternoon boat cruises such as the impalas, hippo, crocodiles, elands, Topis, warthogs and much more.
+This day’s activities range from game drive and boat cruise in this great national park, each to take 2-3 hours.
+There is a lot to encounter during these activities, i.e. impalas, hippo, crocodiles, elands, Topis, warthogs and much more.
 The boat cruise will take place on Lake Mburo the largest lake among the over 5 lakes in this park.

 Day 3.
 Head to Lake Bunyonyi